-Ear Tubes for Ear Infection Treatment in Peoria, IL
+Ear Tubes Treatment in Peoria, IL

 Ear tubes are small devices commonly used to treat chronic ear infections in young children, but may also be used to address the same issues in full grown adults.
 These tubes are typically comprised of metal or plastic materials, and are placed by your specialist during a routine surgical procedure.